Javier Valle Riestra

-Javier Maximiliano Alfredo Hipólito Valle Riestra González Olaechea or simply known as Javier Valle Riestra (born January 5, 1932), is a Peruvian lawyer and politician.
-Known member of the Peruvian Aprista Party, has held several public offices, among them the most controversial being is the President of the Council of Ministers during the presidency of Alberto Fujimori in 1998.
+Javier Maximiliano Alfredo Hipólito Valle Riestra González Olaechea or simply known as Javier Valle Riestra (5 January 1932 – 6 July 2024), was a Peruvian lawyer and politician.
+Known as a member of the Peruvian Aprista Party, he held several public offices, the most controversial among them being the President of the Council of Ministers during the presidency of Alberto Fujimori in 1998.
 This premiership is known for being the only one led by a politician from the opposition in Peruvian history during the Fujimori regime to date.

-Early life and education
+Background

-Born on January 5, 1932, to Richard Valle Riestra Meiggs and Hortensia Gonzalez Olaechea and Olaechea, Valle Riestra studied at el Colegio Sagrados Corazones de la Recoleta in Lima.
+Born on 5 January 1932, to Richard Valle Riestra Meiggs and Hortensia González-Olaechea Olaechea, Valle Riestra studied at el Colegio Sagrados Corazones de la Recoleta in Lima.
 He studied law at the Pontifical Catholic University of Peru between 1950 and 1956.
-Between 1970 and 1971 obtained his doctorate as a lawyer at the Universidad Complutense de Madrid.
+Between 1970 and 1971 he obtained his doctorate as a lawyer at the Universidad Complutense de Madrid.

-Grandson of Maximiliano Gonzalez Olaechea, an outstanding physician, great grandson of the former Prime Minister of Peru Manuel Pablo Olaechea and nephew of former Minister of Justice Pedro Carlos Olaechea and Olaechea.
+Grandson of Maximiliano González Olaechea, an outstanding physician, great-grandson of the former Prime Minister of Peru Manuel Pablo Olaechea and nephew of former Minister of Justice Pedro Carlos Olaechea Olaechea.

-He has been President of the Executive Commission of the Lima Bar Association, as well as Vice President of the Peruvian section of the Latin American Human Rights Association.
+He was President of the Executive Commission of the Lima Bar Association, as well as Vice President of the Peruvian section of the Latin American Human Rights Association.

 In 1995, he joined the advisory commission of the Ministry of Foreign Affairs on the conflict with Ecuador.
 As a member of this group, he defended the limits of Peru questioned by Ecuador as ambassador on a special mission to Spain, Germany and Italy.

+Valle Riestra died in Lima on 6 July 2024, at the age of 92.

 Political career

 Early political career

 As a student at the Catholic University, he participated in demonstrations, demanding the legality of political parties, as well as free and democratic elections.
-Due to these participations, he met Ramiro Priano, who motivated him to seek the return to the legality of the Aprista Party.
-Valle Rossra defended the APRA in rallies with its rhetorical exhibitions.
+He thereby met Ramiro Priano, who motivated him to seek the return to the legality of the Aprista Party.
+Valle Rossra defended the APRA in rallies with his rhetorical exhibitions.

-From 1963 to 1969, he was Member of the Lima City Council, elected under the Peruvian Aprista Party.
-When Francisco Morales-Bermúdez convened the Constituent Assembly of Peru in 1978, Valle Riestra was elected Member of the Assembly.
-He became as one of the assistants of Victor Raul Haya de la Torre to include some of its proposals in this Constitution, like the creation of the ombudsman office, the Constitutional Court, and other proposals.
+From 1963 to 1969, he was a Member of the Lima City Council, elected under the Peruvian Aprista Party.
+When Francisco Morales Bermúdez convened the Constituent Assembly of Peru in 1978, Valle Riestra was elected Member of the Assembly.
+He became one of the assistants of Victor Raul Haya de la Torre and included some of his proposals in this Constitution, like the creation of the ombudsman's office, the Constitutional Court, and other proposals.